dymmond/edgy/docs/fields/index.md

 - `comment` - A comment to be added with the field in the SQL database.
 - `secret` - A special attribute that allows to call the [exclude_secrets](../queries/secrets.md#exclude-secrets) and avoid accidental leakage of sensitive data.
+- `server_onupdate` - Like a `server_default` for updates.
+You may can use the fields `customize_default_for_server_default` to convert a static python value to `server_onupdate`.
+- `auto_compute_server_default` - A special attribute which allows to calculate the `server_default` from the `default` if not set explicitly and a default was set.
+It has four possible values:
+    - `False` - Default for basic fields.
+Disables the feature.
+For field authors.
+    - `None` - Default for basic single column fields.
+When not disabled by the `allow_auto_compute_server_defaults` setting, the field `null` attribute is `False` and the `default` is not a callable, the server_default is calculated.
+For field authors.
+    - `"ignore_null"` - Like for `None` just ignore the null attribute for the decision.
+For field authors.
+    - `True` - When no explicit server_default is set, evaluate default for it.
+It also has a higher preference than `allow_auto_compute_server_defaults`.
+      Only for endusers.
+The default must be compatible with the server_default.

 All fields are required unless one of the following is set: